superg/redumper/README.md

 Also you will need latest CMake and ninja.
 For the detail build instructions, please check my GitHub Actions workflow [HERE](.github/workflows/cmake.yml).
 I do not provide Docker container and I will not be able to troubleshoot your build issues.
 If my GitHub Action CI/CD can build it, so can you.

 ## Help
-My Discord: #supermegag, no guarantees.
+My Discord username: *supermegag*, no guarantees.